bamaralf/wso2-mysql_setup/README.md

 Role Name
 =========

-This role create database tables required by WSO2 products on MySQL.
+This role creates the database tables required by WSO2 products on MySQL.

 Requirements
 ------------